candace-m/web-sprint-challenge-advanced-css-and-intro-js/README.md

 3. How would you explain the concept of a variable to someone new to programming?

+A variable is like a box.
+It holds info and it has a name.
+You can then use that name to call all of the info in that box.

 4. What is the purpose of using functions in code?

+The purpose of functions is to give you the ability to use blocks of code repeatedly.

 5. What is JSON data?

+JSON stands for JavaScript Object Notation.
+JSON is a way to share data between the browser and the server.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.